broadleyspeaking/community/README.md

 The ultimate question we want you to be able to keep relevant is asking yourself:
  `"What's the last nice thing you've done for someone in this community?"`

+## Don't want to participate?

+For this community to have the quality that meets the vision and mission.
+To do this, it means sometimes we are going to ask people to join, and people to leave.
+We understand life changes, and so does focus.
+There is a commitment coming to this community, and we believe you get back what you put in.

+If we see a lack of participation, we reserve the right to follow the below process:
+* If you haven't contributed for two weeks in a row, we will get in touch making sure you're okay and if there's anything we can help with.
+Life changes happen.
+* After a further week of non contribution (three weeks in total) and you are still non-responsive to the community, we will then establish this is a temporary thing.
+We will ask you to leave the community.

 # Code of Conduct